The Course

 The Fourth - De'il's Ain - Par 3 - S.I.
 17

 The Fourth hole, De’il’s Ain, (the devil’s own) is aptly named.
 For most players the tee shot holds the green only in damp conditions.
-In dry weather, a wee tap is required to land short on the slope to take the ball down to the green and play to the left where a ball is more likely to stop on the shallower sloping ground.
-A good chip is often called for the player to secure a par 3.
+In dry weather, a wee tap is required to land short on the slope taking the ball down to the green.
+In dry conditions, play to the left where the slope is shallower.
+Balls are more likely to stop on this side.
+A good chip is often called for the player to secure par.

 The Fifth - Hole in Wa' - Par 4 - S.I.
 8

 The Fifth, Hole in Wa’ is the best hole on the course.
-The hole is a dog leg to the right from the back tees where the tee shot needs to cross the stane dyke.
-The second shot from the fairway requires the player to avoid the rough hill 20 yards short of the green on the left while the green is protected on the right side by a low mound in front.
-Played too long there is a mound of whinns at the back of the green.
+The hole is a dog leg to the right from the back tees.
+The tee shot needs to cross the stane dyke, the dyke with the hole in it..
+The second shot from the fairway requires the player to avoid the rough hill 20 yards short of the green on the left.
+The green is protected on the right side by a low mound immediately in front of the green.
+A shot played too long will find the whinns on the mound at the back of the green.
 An excellent par 4.

 The Sixth - The Firs - Par 4 - S.I.
 12

-The Firs, a fine view over Loch Ken to Screel Hill can be seen from the Sixth tee.
+The Firs.
+A fine view over Loch Ken and beyond to Screel Hill may be seen from the tee.
 Long hitters may drive the green.
 Most players play safe to the fairway leaving a short, but accurate, approach shot into the saucer shaped green protected in front by a hillock covered with two clumps of whinns.
-It is a short and seemingly simple hole luring the unwary golfer into bogey.
+Putts can be tricky.
+It may be seen as a short and simple hole but it can lure the unwary golfer into bogey.

 The Seventh - Spion Cop - Par 3 - S.I.
 16